Shark WS632 WandVac Review

 Shark WandVac storage option 1

-Aside from the dock, it comes with two handheld tools – an upholstery and a crevice/brush tool.
+Aside from the dock, it comes with two handheld tools – an upholstery tool and a crevice/brush tool.

 The dock also doubles as the charging port, with pins available on both slots for the wand and handheld unit, adding to its versatility.